Arthritis Travel Insurance

 |Cancellation or Curtailment||-||£2,000||£5,000|

-|Medical and Repatriation||£10,000,000||£10,000,000||£10,000,000|
+|Medical Expenses and Repatriation||£10,000,000||£10,000,000||£10,000,000|

-*The excess payable does vary depending on the claim benefit.
+*Excess payable does vary depending on the claim benefit.

 - What type of Arthritis do you have?

 - Have you had any of your joints replaced or resurfaced?

 - Do you currently use any Mobility Aids because of your Arthritis?

 - Have you ever needed treatment for any Neck or Back problems?

-- How many unplanned Hospital admissions have you had for Arthritis in the last year?
+- How many unplanned hospital admissions have you had for Arthritis in the last year?

+If you travel to a hot climate, you may need to store your medicine in a cool place or out of direct sunlight.
 Many types of medication will increase your sensitivity to the sun, meaning you may need to be more careful when protecting your skin.

-Check with your Doctor about adapting the time you take your medication in different time zones when you are are away.
+Check with your Doctor about adapting the time you take your medication in different time zones when you are away.

 - When choosing flights and an Airline for your holiday, try to find a direct flight to avoid the physical challenges of changing flights.